Pan Am Flight 812: Investigation

 Multiple eyewitnesses stated that the plane was on fire before it struck the Mesehe Mountain.
 Others stated that Captain Zinke was trying to land from the northwest, where the mountains were located, rather than the usual route (from the east).
 The east side didn't have any steep terrain.
 They also stated that the plane exploded shortly after it struck the mountain.
 There were also reports that the plane was circling during the accident.
-Pan American Airways then stated that they declined to comment on the cause of the crash.
-They stated that they would wait for the result of the investigation.
+Pan American Airways initially declined to comment on the cause of the crash, saying that they would wait for the result of the investigation.

-As the aircraft was registered in the United States, the NTSB was called for the investigation of the crash.
-Representatives of the victims from their origin countries were also called by the Indonesian Government.
-The FBI was also called for the identification of the victims.
+As the aircraft was registered in the United States, the NTSB was called in to investigate the crash.
+The FBI also assisted in the identification of the victims.

 The FBI set up a crisis camp in a hangar in Denpasar.
 At the time, only 10 percent of Americans were fingerprinted.
-The identification was later hampered by the Indonesian Government's decision to stop the identification of the victims and the investigation of the crash.
+The identifications were hampered by the Indonesian Government's decision to stop the identification of the victims and the investigation of the crash.

 The flight data recorder was recovered on 16 July and the cockpit voice recorder was found on 18 July 1974.
 The CVR was recovered in good condition, while the FDR had some damage on its outer case due to the crash.

 Examination on the wreckage of Flight 812 concluded that the plane didn't break up in flight, as the debris of the plane were concentrated in a specific area, rather than dispersed.
 The NTSB didn't find engine malfunctions, and added that they didn't find evidence that may indicate that the plane was not airworthy.